momentumdash/vite-plugin-incremental-build/README.md

 #### Use case:

-Large web extensions that need to be built to the disk to be installed
+Large web extensions that need to be built to the disk to be installed (see notes if you are using this for an extension)

 ## Installation